imranalmunyeem/Appium-Java-Guide/README.md

 ###  ⚫ Is Appium similar to Selenium?
         --- In its architecture, Appium is an HTTP server written in Node. js that creates and handles multiple WebDriver sessions.
 Appium starts tests on the device and listens for commands from the main Appium server.
 It is basically the same as the Selenium server that gets HTTP requests from Selenium client libraries.

+###  ⚫ What is Appium Inspector?
+        --- A GUI inspector for mobile apps and more, powered by a (separately installed) Appium server.
+Appium Inspector is basically just an Appium client (like WebdriverIO, Appium's Java client, Appium's Python client, etc...) with a user interface.
+There's an interface for specifying which Appium server to use, which capabilities to set, and then interacting with elements and other Appium commands once you've started a session.